kristianmandrup/datascript-tutorial/Javascript API.md

 Example: `index_range(db, :person/name, 0, 100)`

-### Datoms
+#### Find index datoms

-[datoms](http://docs.datomic.com/clojure/#datomic.api/datoms) Raw access to the index data, by index.
-The index must be supplied, and, optionally, one or more leading components of the index can be narrow the result.
+Raw access to the index data, by index:

+[datoms](http://docs.datomic.com/clojure/#datomic.api/datoms) .
+The index must be supplied, and optionally one or more leading components of the index can be supplied to narrow the result.

 `datoms(db, index, components)`